What the SEND Tribunal is — and what it is not

 Gather your evidence

-Collect the LA decision letter, all professional reports, school evidence (progress data, SEN support records), your parent statement, and any private assessments.
+Collect the local authority decision letter, all professional reports, school evidence (progress data, SEN support records), your parent statement, and any private assessments.
 The Tribunal expects a clear, organised bundle.

 - 4